ROMANS 9:1-16 The reason Jesus came is so that the world may see how He lives and rules.

 OBSERVATION

-Paul substantiates his point by citing Isaac who was chosen and Ishmael excluded from the promise: “through Isaac your descendants will be named”.
-Therefore, the promise of Abraham to reign with God is not obtained through the flesh (by natural descent) but by promise.
-That means to be a true Israelite, one has to be found worthy of God’s choosing.
+Paul reinforces his point—that the offer is not the same as the promise—by citing the example of Isaac, who was chosen while Ishmael was excluded.
+Scripture says, “Through Isaac your descendants will be named,” showing that the Abrahamic inheritance of ruling with God is not obtained by natural descent (“the flesh”) but by God’s sovereign promise.
+Thus, to be a true Israelite, one must be found worthy of God’s choosing.

-That said, it is important to remind ourselves of the context of Israel’s calling which is to rule with the Messiah in God’s kingdom.
-We must not in anyway conclude that the likes of Ishmael or Esau (those who are not “chosen”) are destined for hell or eternal destruction.
-Jesus came primarily to gather and disciple those who will rule with Him at His return.
-In the verses below, Jesus responded to Peter who asked about their reward for leaving everything to follow Jesus.
+However, we must keep clearly in mind the context of Israel’s calling: it concerns reigning with the Messiah in God’s kingdom.
+We must not conclude that Ishmael, Esau, or others who were not chosen for this particular calling are therefore destined for hell or eternal destruction.
+Jesus came primarily to gather, train, and commission those who will rule with Him at His return.

 Then Peter said to Him, “Behold, we have left everything and followed You; what then will there be for us?”
 And Jesus said to them, “Truly I say to you, that you who have followed Me, in the regeneration when the Son of Man will sit on His glorious throne, you also shall sit upon twelve thrones, judging the twelve tribes of Israel.
 And everyone who has left houses or brothers or sisters or father or mother or children or farms for My name’s sake, will receive many times as much, and will inherit eternal life.
 But many who are first will be last; and the last, first.” – Matthew 19:27-30